nrwl/nx/docs/guides/monorepo-tags.md

 ```

 If you try to violate the constrains, you will get an err:

 ![dependency-graph-constraints-lint-error](../fundamentals/lint-error.png)

 ## Multiple Dimensions

 The example above shows using a single dimension: `scope`.
 It's the most commonly used done.
-But there are other dimensions that you can find useful.
+But you can find other dimensions useful.
 You can define which projects contain components, NgRx code, and features, so you, for instance, can disallow projects containing dumb UI components depend on NgRx.
 You can define which projects are experimental and which are stable, so stable applications cannot depend on experimental projects etc. You can define which projects have server-side code and which have client-side code to make sure your node app doesn't bundle in Angular.